-The user control unit will be a set of buttons that gives the user options to override the autonomous functions of the vehicle.
-The first button will turn on the autonomous irrigation vehicle.
-The second button will turn off the autonomous irrigation vehicle.
-In case the autonomous irrigation vehicle is malfunctioning or not performing up to customers satisfaction there will be a reset button that will reset all microcontroller and Raspberry PI.
-Another user feature that will be controlled by a button on the user control unit is a manual override to water a specific node.
+The user control unit was going to be a set of buttons that gave the user options to override the autonomous functions of the vehicle.
+The first button was going to turn on the autonomous irrigation vehicle.
+The second button was going to turn off the autonomous irrigation vehicle.
+In case the autonomous irrigation vehicle is malfunctioning or not performing up to customers satisfaction there was going to be a reset button that was going to reset all microcontroller and Raspberry PI.
+Another user feature that was going to be controlled by a button on the user control unit is a manual override to water a specific node.
 This feature is a great for marketing purposes because if a home owner plants a new patch of grass that requires a little more water than usual even if the moisture sensor is not notifying the autonomous irrigation vehicle the customer can override the moisture sensors and water that specific area of grass.
-The user control unit could also have a LED screen that displays the battery life of the autonomous irrigation vehicle.
-The same LED screen could also display the node area it is traveling to go water.
-All these functions would be operated by push buttons or switches for the functions that only have one choice.
-For the override to go water a specific node feature, which will require more than one choice, a rotary switch or a dial will be used.
-All the buttons will have two wires.
-One of the wires will run to ground, so all the ground wires of the buttons will be daisy changed together and attached to a ground on the printed circuit board.
-The other wire of the buttons will be attached to a pull up resistor.
-The ground and pull up resistor will have to be designed directly on the printed circuit board.
-Another option would be to have the buttons attached to the Raspberry PI which depending on which model we use it could have programmable pullup/pulldown resistors.
+The user control unit could also have had a LED screen that displays the battery life of the autonomous irrigation vehicle.
+The same LED screen could have also displayed the node area it is traveling to go water.
+All these functions could have been operated by push buttons or switches for the functions that only have one choice.
+For the override to go water a specific node feature, which would have required more than one choice, a rotary switch or a dial was going to be used.
+All the buttons were going to have two wires.
+One of the wires was going to run to ground, so all the ground wires of the buttons would be daisy chained together and attached to a ground on the printed circuit board.
+The other wire of the buttons would be attached to a pull up resistors.
+The ground and pull up resistors would have to be designed directly on the printed circuit board.
+Another option would have been to have the buttons attached to the Raspberry PI which depended on which model we used and could have programmable pullup/pulldown resistors.
+In the end the user control unit ended up being one button activated the main path finding algorithm.